Evan2022/html-css-first-project/README.md

   ![](./assets/images/responsivetwo.png), ![](./assets/images/responsiveone.png)

+- __User Goal Testing__

+  - A first time site user looking to become a gym member.
+    - Upon entry to the site the user will see a clearly layed out navigation bar with the option of joining the gym today.
+The Join today option is also given to the user with the Join today button on the site's hero image.
+    - Once either join today button is selected by the user they are re-directed in a seperate tab to the join today form allowing them switch freely back to the home page in the seperate tab.
+    - The join form is clear, listing all of the information the user is required to provide in order to join.
+The 12 month gym membership price is listed in bold text at the top of this form.

+  - A returning user looking for the class timetable.
+    - Upon entry to the site the user will see a clearly layed out navigation bar with the option of class timetable.
+Upon selection of this button the user will be re-directed to a seperate class timetable page in a new tab.
+    - The class timetable is clear and concise providing the user with the day and time each class will start allowing them to schedule their gym session around the class times.
+    - If the user is unsure of the of what takes place in each class they can view the table below the class timetable which provides a brief description of each class.

 ## Deployment

   - The site was deployed to GitHub pages.
 The live link can can be found here - https://evan2022.github.io/html-css-first-project/